Murder of Stephen Lawrence: The Stephen Lawrence Independent Review (2014)

-Following the 2012 convictions, further inquiries by both Scotland Yard and the Independent Police Complaints Commission ruled that there was no new evidence to warrant further investigation.
-After discussions with Doreen Lawrence, the home secretary, Theresa May commissioned Mark Ellison QC to review Scotland Yard's investigations into alleged police corruption.
+Following the 2012 convictions of Dobson and Norris, further inquiries by both Scotland Yard and the Independent Police Complaints Commission ruled that there was no new evidence to warrant further investigation.
+After discussions with Doreen Lawrence, the home secretary Theresa May commissioned Mark Ellison QC (who had prosecuted Dobson and Norris) to review Scotland Yard's investigations into alleged police corruption.